MercuryWorkshop/anuraOS/README.md

 ## After Installation

-**NOTE**: The login for rootfs images is `root:root`.

 **NOTE**: Anura uses recent web technologies, and is unstable in Gecko.
 Chromium is **strongly recommended** as it has seen the best results.

 -   If you started the server, Anura should be running at `localhost:8000`.
--   Select the Debian rootfs.
-If you built it from this repository, its location is `./build/images/debian-rootfs.bin`.
--   Set up rootfs by entering `await loadfile(document.all.input.files[0])` in your console.

 ## Documentation